yeti-switch/doc/docs/en/quick_start.rst

    ==============================  ================  =================

-Step 3.
-Creation of Gateways
+**Step 3.
+Creation of Gateways**

 At the third step it is necessary to configure two :ref:`Gateway's <gateways>` records: one will be linked to Contractor A (Customer) and second will be linked to Contractor B (Vendor).
+Both records should be *Enabled*.
+It is also important to allow origination at the *Gateway A* and termination to the *Gateway B*.

 .. table:: Example of records filling (only fields that should be changed from default values are shown)
    :widths: auto